 Sri Lanka beckons: get the family’s travel gear packed and ready to go!
 Today you depart the UK for an overnight flight to the charismatic capital of Colombo.

 When your flight lands, a private car awaits to whisk you to your beach-front hotel for your first night.
-With the warm water of the Indian Ocean lapping at the sand, settle in with cocktail and unwind after your long journey.
+With the warm water of the Indian Ocean lapping at the sand, settle in with a cocktail and unwind after your long journey.

 Drive to Habarana to explore the ancient cities and National Parks of the Cultural Triangle.
 Polonnaruwa, Sri Lanka’s medieval capital, is best explored by bike.
 Get your breath back and climb the spectacular Sigiriya Rock, a ruined palace in the sky.
 In Minneriya National Park a game drive may bring you face-to-face with a wild Asiatic elephant, or two, three, four...
 Some of the world’s largest gatherings can be seen here.